 Mail Services delivers the mail (First Class mail, small packages, memos, and interdepartmental mail) at least once a day, but some departments will receive two deliveries.
-The times vary from location to location and can also be affected by late receipt from either of the two Post Offices which serve the University.
+The times vary from location to location and can also be affected by late receipt from the JFK Post Office which serve the University.

 The Sargent Hall Mail Services receives mail between 10:00 a.m. and 12:00 p.m.
 Deliveries begin shortly after the mail is sorted*.